ammarjavedofficial/erppolicy/privacy.md

 ### **Information Collection and Use**

-We do **not collect or store any personally identifiable information** through the ERP Attendance app.
+We do **not collect or store any personally identifiable information** through the Elite Erp Hr app.
 All employee accounts are created and managed by the company, and users cannot register independently.

 ---

 ### **Location Information**

-The ERP Attendance app requests access to your device's location **only at the moment you attempt to mark your attendance** (check-in/check-out).
+The Elite Erp Hr app requests access to your device's location **only at the moment you attempt to mark your attendance** (check-in/check-out).

 * The latitude and longitude from your device are **temporarily used** to verify whether you are within the predefined radius of your company’s location.
 * This location data is **transmitted as part of the attendance request** but is **not stored** in our database or saved on your device.